nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 - **Realistic Drone Simulation**: Utilizes the popular drone technologies and architectures to mimic real-world behaviors and vulnerabilities.
 - **Virtualized Environment**: Runs in a completely virtualized setup, making it accessible and safe for experimentation.
 - **Simulated Wireless Networking**: Simulated Wifi (802.11) interfaces to practice wireless drone attacks.
-- **Simulator Management Console**: Simple to use simulator management web console used to trigger scenarios and drone flight states.
+- **Simulator Management Web Console**: Simple to use simulator management web console used to trigger scenarios and drone flight states.
 - **Comprehensive Hacking Scenarios**: Ideal for practicing a wide range of drone hacking techniques, from basic reconnaissance to advanced exploitation.

 ## Architecture